CrowdStrike/ember-headless-form/docs/validation/custom-validation.md

 ## Validation error merging

 We now have learned about three sources of validation errors: [native validation](./native.md) as well as [form-level](#form-level-validation) and [field-level](#field-level-validation) custom validation.
-And these sources are not mutually-exclusive, but can actually combined together. ember-headless-form will merge validation errors coming from all these sources together, make them all available when [rendering validation errors](./index.md#rendering-validation-errors).
+And these sources are not mutually-exclusive, but can actually combined together. ember-headless-form will merge validation errors coming from all these sources, making them available when [rendering validation errors](./index.md#rendering-validation-errors).

 This allows you for example to cover the basic validation requirements like `required` fields or specific input types using native validation, while adding more complex validations using custom validation that cannot be expressed with the native capabilities.